 There are 3 different hardware controllers in the devices, but updating them is similar.
+The controller is the part where your USB-C cable plugs into.
 It’s not critical to identify your device type, as explained below.
 Here is how to identify the type in your unit.

 Type 1: Blue controller with the top “D13” pin and the bottom right “D12” written vertically.